Menu

 Since your scores are dependent on the contents of your credit report, you wish to make sure that your reports are free from any signs of fraud and errors.
 Bear in mind that you are entitled to a free credit report every week from each major credit bureau.
 You do not need to check them that often unless circumstances make you do so.
 For instance, if you have recently been a victim of identity theft or are going through a rocky divorce, you should keep an eye on your reports.

 You can also review one of your three annual credit reports every three to four months.
 You can also seek help from credit monitoring services, such as Gifted Financial Services, to see your reports side by side.
 Keeping tabs open on your financial accounts by reviewing them weekly is also a great idea.
-Checking your reports helps you identify a scammer who has opened a new account under your name.
+Checking your reports for a credit score update helps you identify a scammer who has opened a new account under your name.
 However, monitoring accounts online enables you to determine fraudulent purchases in a jiffy so you can minimize the damage.

 In A Nutshell